Circuit de Barcelona-Catalunya

 The Circuit de Barcelona-Catalunya (/ca/) is a 4.657 km motorsport race track in Montmeló, Barcelona, Catalonia, Spain.
 With long straights and a variety of corners, the Circuit de Barcelona-Catalunya is seen as an all-rounder circuit.
 The track has stands with a capacity of 140,700.
-The circuit has FIA Grade 1 license.
+The circuit has an FIA Grade 1 license.

 Until 2013 the track was known only as the Circuit de Catalunya, before a sponsorship deal with Barcelona City Council added Barcelona to the track's title.